2024 Legislative Mandates and Initiatives

 • Make the Collection available through web technologies.

-• Develop a cost-effective and efficient dissemination method to allow for easy access to the information.
+• Develop a cost-effective and efficient dissemination method to allow for easy access to the Collection.

 Study Plan